-The 120V auxiliary power receptacles should only be used with three wire grounded type plugs or approved double insulated tools with two wire plugs.
+The 115V auxiliary power receptacles should only be used with three wire grounded type plugs or approved double insulated tools with two wire plugs.

-The current rating of any plug used with the system must be at least equal to the current load through the associated receptacle.
+The current rating of any plug used with the system must be at least equal to the current load through the associated receptacle (Refer to Tables I and II).
+Do not attempt to connect power receptacles in parallel.